tfpauly/privacy-proxy/draft-geohash-hint.md

 # Introduction {#introduction}

-HTTP Client Hints {{!I-D.ietf-httpbis-client-hints}} defines a convention for HTTP headers to communicate optional information from clients to servers as hints.
+HTTP Client Hints {{!RFC8942}} defines a convention for HTTP headers to communicate optional information from clients to servers as hints.
 This can be done conditionally based on if a server claims supports for a particular hint.